-We are New York’s Business Leadership
+We are New York City’s Business Leadership

 If New York state were a country, it would be the 11th largest in the world by GDP.
 A scale that demands cross-sector collaboration to unlock the city’s full economic potential.
 The Partnership for New York City represents the city’s business leadership and its largest private sector employers.
 Statewide, our members employ 1.5 million New Yorkers and contribute nearly one-fifth of the state’s gross product.
 We work together with government, labor and the nonprofit sector to promote economic growth and maintain the city’s position as a global center of commerce and innovation.